-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Occupational Healt th and Safety (cont.)
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Occupational Heal th and Safety (cont.)
 403-5 Worker training on occupational health and safety Operating companies conduct training as required by applicable local, regional, and national regulations.
 Training topics are tailored to the operations and regularly updated to comply with changing regulations and workplace risks.
 Trainings are delivered in various formats depending on the operating company and the type of training.
-GRI 403: Occupational Health and Safety Core benefits programs are offered to employees, including medical, dental, vision, life, disability, retirement, parental leave, etc. In addition, Fortive offers an Employee Assistance Program as well as backup/emergency childcare and eldercare for U.S. employees and added financial wellness and well-being support for U.S. employees.
+GRI 403: Occupational Health and Safety 403-3 Core benefits programs are offered to employees, including medical, dental, vision, life, disability, retirement, parental leave, etc. In addition, Fortive offers an Employee Assistance Program as well as backup/emergency childcare and eldercare for U.S. employees and added financial wellness and well-being support for U.S. employees.
 2018 (cont.)
 403-7 Prevention and mitigation of occupational health and safety impacts directly linked by business relationships Omission: prevention and mitigation of occupational health and safety impacts directly linked by business relationships is omitted.
 Reason for omission: information unavailable.
 Operating companies implement site-level contractor safety programs.
 403-8 Workers covered by an occupational health and safety management system Omission: Information unavailable.
-Training and Educa Training and Education GRI 3: Material Topics 2021 3-1 Process to determine material topics Materiality 3-2 List of material topics Materiality
+Training and Education GRI 3: Material Topics 2021 3-1 Process to determine material topics Materiality Assessment 3-2 List of material topics Materiality Assessment

-GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Training and Educa tion (cont.)
-Empowering Inclusive & Diverse Teams Through MyFortive, our online human capital management system, we continue to deploy resources, trainings, and educational programs for our people focusing on personal and professional growth and development.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Training and Educa Training and Education (cont.)
+GRI 3: Material Topics 2021 (cont.)
+3-3 Management of material topics Empowering Inclusive Teams Through MyFortive, our online human capital management system, we continue to deploy resources, trainings, and educational programs for our people focusing on personal and professional growth and development.
 We use internal tracking to evaluate the success and impact of employee-related projects and programs, measuring both qualitative and quantitative metrics.
-GRI 3: Material For example: Topics 2021 (cont.)
-3-3 Management of material topics The Employee Experience Survey measures the effectiveness of our employee-related programs; The Inclusion &amp; Belonging score measures the degree to which employees across the company feel included (e.g., seen and heard) and a sense of belonging; and A supervisor effectiveness score is generated from the Employee Experience Survey and every people leader receives a score.
+For example: The Employee Experience Survey measures the effectiveness of our employee-related programs; The Inclusion & Belonging score measures the degree to which employees across the company feel included (e.g., seen and heard) and a sense of belonging; and A supervisor effectiveness score is generated from the Employee Experience Survey and every people leader receives a score.
 People leaders are expected to understand their Employee Experience and Inclusion & Belonging scores and create action plans to improve their scores and respond to feedback.
-404-2 Programs for upgrading employee skills and transition assistance programs Empowering Inclusive & Diverse Teams Across Fortive, there are a career's worth of opportunities available to employees.
+GRI 404: Training and Education 2016 404-2 Programs for upgrading employee skills and transition assistance programs Empowering Inclusive Teams Across Fortive, there are a career's worth of opportunities available to employees.
 We have a strong commitment to developing our people within the organization and seek to support our people who wish to develop their skillsets through varied industry, operating company, and/or business unit opportunity.
-GRI 404: Training To ensure all of our team members and people leaders are considering how to support, challenge and promote our people within, we offer a robust set of tools and frameworks to support the operating companies with leadership development. and Education 2016 Through performance and development goals, our people are encouraged to, and have ready access to training resources through libraries including MyLearning and LinkedIn Learning.
+To ensure all of our team members and people leaders are considering how to support, challenge and promote our people within, we offer a robust set of tools and frameworks to support the operating companies with leadership development.
+Through performance and development goals, our people are encouraged to, and have ready access to training resources through libraries including MyLearning and LinkedIn Learning.
 Our approach to upskilling is to dedicate efforts at the point of greatest impact, which is at the operating company level.
 Technical and upskilling to learn a new software or a new skill occurs at the respective operating companies and varies at each.
 Our Performance and Development processes enable our people to maintain an open dialogue with managers through quarterly check-ins to discuss topics around goal setting, career development, and performance.
 In alignment with our pay for performance philosophy, employees receive feedback and rewards based on their contributions.